markesley/markesley/README.md

 - 💻 I’m currently finishing my Bachelor's degree in Computer Science
 - 🔭 Full-Stack Developer at the Public Prosecutor's Office of Piauí
 - 🚀 Experienced in Python, Angular, Java, Spring Boot, PostgreSQL, MongoDB, and Kafka
+- Spent months contributing to enterprise projects at MPPI, managing repositories on GitLab and collaborating on solutions for complex challenges.
+Unfortunately, due to confidentiality, I couldn't share the code here
 - 🏋️‍♂️ Gym enthusiast

 #